jeasinema/egl-docker/README.md

 docker run --gpus --device=/dev/dri all -it <docker_name>:latest /bin/bash
 ```

-Inside the docker container, you may verify if GPU rending is working use the following command
+Inside the docker container, you may check your gpus info for egl
 ```bash
 /opt/VirtualGL/bin/eglinfo -e
 ```